awsdocs/aws-go-developer-guide/doc_source/dynamo-example-scan-table-item.rst

-Create the expression defining the year for which we filter the table items to retrieve, and the projection so we get the title, year, and rating for each retrievd item.
+Create the expression defining the year for which we filter the table items to retrieve, and the projection so we get the title, year, and rating for each retrieved item.
 Then build the expression.

 .. literalinclude:: example_code/dynamodb/scan_items.go